-It opens with an immediate and additive blast of grapefruit, with mint upping the fresh ante.
+It opens with an immediate and addictive blast of grapefruit, with mint upping the fresh ante.
 The beautiful ginger note adds a spicy effect, while sandalwood brings a tad of warmth.

 Many online reviewers complain that Bleu de Chanel EDT is generic and boring.
 We disagree.
-It’s a clean and versatile classic that epitomises Chanel-style elegance.
+It’s a clean and versatile classic that epitomizes Chanel-style elegance.